 - Andrea Schneider – MD/PhD Student

 - Acne: The full pathogenesis of acne is incomplete.
-The Nelson/Thiboutot Lab is interested in understanding the mechanisms of a variety of agents on sebocyte biology and sebum production.
+The Nelson/Thiboutot Lab is interested in understanding the mechanisms of a variety of agents, including isotretinoin, on sebocyte biology and sebum production.

 - Non-melanoma skin cancer: Both the Hobbs Lab and the Nelson Lab have a shared interest in non-melanoma skin cancer.
 Dr. Nelson’s team is focused on understanding the role of the innate immune system in squamous and basal cell carcinoma initiation and progression.
 Dr. Hobbs’s team studies the cellular mechanisms behind the development and progression of skin cancers.

 - Industry partnerships: The Nelson/Thiboutot lab works in conjunction with our industry partners to perform drug screening on skin cell lines to identify novel mechanism, targets and therapeutics for the treatment of acne.
 We are also involved in in the design of investigator-initiated trials.